Cerissa Desrosiers PsyD, Clinical Director

 In her free time, Brittany enjoys spending time outdoors (especially skiing, hiking, and boating on Lake Winnipesaukee), traveling, and hanging with her Entlebucher Mountain Dog, Zelda.

-Eileen Marousek, Therapist
+Eileen Marousek, LMHC, Therapist

 Eileen received her masters degree in clinical mental health counseling and behavioral medicine from the Boston University School of Medicine.
 Eileen completed her clinical placements at Bay Cove Emergency Services in Boston, MA, a mobile emergency service, and at the Boston Veteran Affairs as a substance abuse clinician.
 In her free time, Eileen enjoys spending time with her family, going for long runs, cooking, and spoiling her Golden-doodle dog, Copley.